rehierl/abstract-properties/13-x-document-trees/13-2-traversal-pre-order/2-0-pre-order-rev.md

 ```

 Note that the reversed pre-order trace will contain the nodes in tree order
-(i.e. ancestors before descendands), but not in child order (if one does exist).
+(i.e. ancestors before descendands), but not in child order.
+Because of that,
-Because of that, the reversed pre-order trace is inconsistent with the child
+the reversed pre-order trace is inconsistent with the child order and therefore
-order and therefore overall **not order-preserving**.
+overall **not order-preserving**.

 ```
       subsequent           presequent   |  the reduced pattern    |